 Ornamental grasses and grasslike plants

-Native to moist places from the British Isles to Siberia, south to the Caucasus and Turkey; resents dry, alkaline conditions.
+Native to moist places from the British Isles to Siberia and south to the Caucasus and Turkey; resents dry, alkaline conditions.
 Long lived but slow growing, taking several years to reach full size.
 Erect, narrow light green leaves form a neat, dense clump.
 In summer, spikelike clusters of yellowish to purplish flowers rise above clump; they turn to tan and last well into fall.
 Inflorescences are profuse but narrow, giving the clump a see-through quality.
 Good cut flowers.

-In late fall, both leaves and flower clusters detach from bulbous crown, leaving nothing visible above ground.
+In late fall, both leaves and flower clusters detach from the bulbous crown, leaving nothing visible above ground.
 There are two forms of moor grass, each with numerous varieties.
-The typical form, often called purple moor grass, produces a leafy clump 1–2 ft. high and wide; flower stalks are 2–3 ft. tall.‘Variegata’
+The typical form, often called purple moor grass, produces a leafy clump to 1–2 ft. high and wide; flower stalks are 2–3 ft. tall.‘Variegata’

 Native to Europe.
-Grows 8 to 12 in. high, 1 1/2 ft. wide, with narrowish dark green leaves a...
+Grows to 8–12 in. high aand 1 1/2 ft. wide, with narrowish dark green leaves a...